3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: Measurement result

 \subsection{Azimuth angular characteristics}

 Fig. \ref{Fig 9}a shows the ASA results of the measurement and the 3GPP at 100 GHz.
 The measured ASA at LoS and NLoS cases in the indoor office follow the lognormal distribution with $\mu=1.37 \ \log_{10}(\degree)$, $\sigma=0.21 \ \log_{10}(\degree)$ and $\mu=1.62 \ \log_{10}(\degree)$, $\sigma=0.11 \ \log_{10}(\degree)$, respectively.
-The 50\% cumulative probability of ASA is $1.31$ $\log_{10}(\degree)$ and 1.61 $\log_{10}(\degree)$, respectively.
-The NLoS channel has more MPCs from multiple angles, so NLoS case has a larger ASA than LoS case.
-Besides, the 3GPP ASA at LoS and NLoS cases follow the lognormal distribution with $\mu=1.40 \ \log_{10}(\degree)$, $\sigma=0.36 \ \log_{10}(\degree)$ and $\mu=1.64 \ \log_{10}(\degree)$, $\sigma=0.30 \ \log_{10}(\degree)$, respectively.
-Compared to the 3GPP channel model, the measured ASA exhibits a higher concentration around the average value.
-This can be attributed to the fact that THz propagation primarily occurs through reflection, while the millimeter wave (mm-wave) channel, as defined by 3GPP, involves multiple propagation mechanisms such as reflection, transmission, and diffraction.
-Consequently, the THz channel experiences fewer receiving angles of MPCs and a lower occurence of ASA compared to the mm-Wave channel.
+The NLoS channel has more MPCs from multiple angles, so the NLoS case has a larger ASA than the LoS case.
 In \cite{r19}, the similarity values of ASA are $1.46$ and $1.69 \ \log_{10}(\degree)$ for LoS and NLoS case, respectively.
 Furthermore, \cite{140office} reveals a smaller ASA, with the mean ASA in the NLoS case being 0.73 $\log_{10}(\degree)$ and smaller than that in the LoS case, attributed to the specific RX setup mentioned in subsection \ref{42}.